kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 ```

 Here again, nothing comes from timely.
 Bytes8 is a structure around an array
-of height bytes I have written for Query2.
+of eight bytes I have written for Query2.
 As a matter of fact, Map are so easy
 to deal with that I have not even bother putting this one in timely formalism.
 I could have done it, but what's the point really ?
 Iterators are so easy...